List of General Hospital characters: Mike Corbin (Born Michael Corinthos, Sr.) (deceased)

 Deadbeat father of Sonny Corinthos and Courtney Matthews.
 Left Sonny's mother, Adela, when Sonny was little and chose not to be part of Courtney's life after losing her mother's money from poker, leaving them near bankruptcy.
 Former manager at Kelly's Diner.
 Left town to seek treatment for a gambling addiction.
-Passed away from Alzheimers in 2020.
-Came back as a ghost to help Sonny get his memory back after falling off a bridge losing his memory, also came back as a ghost to get Sasha and Brando's baby Liam who passed away due to lack of brain activity.
+Died from Alzheimer's disease in 2020.
+Came back as a ghost to help Sonny get his memory back after falling off a bridge losing his memory, also came back as a ghost to get Sasha and Brando's baby Liam who died due to lack of brain activity.